 Clifton Park is a suburban town in Saratoga County, New York, United States.
 According to the United States Census Bureau, the 2010 population was 36,705.

 The name is derived from an early land patent.
 The town is in the south part of the county and is located approximately 12 miles north of Albany, 7 miles northeast of Schenectady, and 10 miles south of Saratoga Springs.
 Recognized for our outstanding quality of life, smart growth practices, numerous parks, extensive recreation programs, a 15 mile trail network, the Clifton Common sports complex (host to a variety of national, state and regional tournaments), the excellent Shenendehowa School System, an active Shenendehowa Senior Community Center and emerging business centers, we are a model growth community.
 Clifton Park has preserved and restored significant historic sites, such as the Grooms Tavern, and has acquired, protected, preserved and purchased development rights on over 1000 acres, balancing our rural roots with innovative residential designs and twenty-first century economic development in New York’s Tech Valley.
 Clifton Park remains true to its motto: “Clifton Park – A Great Place to Live, Work and Play!”

-Click on January 2018 Clifton Park Senior Community Center Newsletter to read about the latest happenings at the Senior Community Center.
+Click on October 2018 Clifton Park Senior Community Center Newsletter to learn all about the exciting events happening at the Center in October

 The Town Board has recently approved extended hours at the Town Transfer Station for Fall Clean Up on the following Sundays, October 28th and November 4th, 11th & 18th.
 On these dates the Transfer Station will be open between the hours of 10:00 A.M. and 4:00 P.M. for the collection of leaves and brush only.
 This is for Clifton Park residents only and no permit is required but please have ID available for attendant.